Breast Cancer Risk Assessments: What You Need to Know

 Everyone has some risk of developing breast cancer.
-An individual’s risk may be higher or lower, depending on specific risk factors.
+Yours may be higher or lower, depending on specific risk factors.

-The American College of Radiology recommends that all women, but especially Black women and women of Ashkenazi Jewish descent, be evaluated by a doctor to find out if they’re at higher-than-average risk for breast cancer no later than age 25.
+The National Comprehensive Cancer Network and the American College of Radiology recommend that all women, but especially Black women and women of Ashkenazi Jewish descent, be evaluated by a doctor to find out if they’re at higher-than-average risk for breast cancer no later than age 25.

 Determining your breast cancer risk